Participants at the symposium

 Students interested in participating should contact Doug Currie, academic co-ordinator of the symposium at firstname.lastname@example.org with a provisional title.
 He will discuss whether a talk or poster is feasible.
 We aim for 6 talks and 10 posters and would like to cover a broad range of topics.
 Slots for the talks often fill up quickly.

 Talks will be limited to 12 minutes plus 3 minutes for questions.
 Posters must be of reasonable size - 3 to 4 feet - and be capable of being attached to the walls without damaging them.
 Abstracts of the talks and posters (250 words) will be published in the TEA newsletter Ontario Insects.

-The TEA also offers a $400 research grant for students.
+The TEA also offers a $800 research award for students.

 Jessica Browne, University of Toronto